Published June 3, 2026

-Protein Power: The Greek yogurt and almond flour provide substantial protein (14g per serving), which helps slow sugar absorption and keeps you feeling satisfied longer.
+Protein power: Greek yogurt and almond flour bring around 10g of protein per serving, which helps slow sugar absorption and keeps the treat satisfying.

-Healthy Fats: The natural fats from almonds, butter, and cream help moderate blood sugar response while providing essential nutrients and amazing flavor.
+Healthy fats: The natural fats from almonds, butter, and cream help moderate the blood sugar response while carrying all that rich flavour.

-Fiber Boost: With 4g of fiber per serving, this recipe supports healthy digestion and further helps stabilize blood sugar levels.
+Fiber boost: With about 4g of fiber per serving, the recipe supports steadier energy and rounds out the macro balance.

-Natural Sweetness: Fresh strawberries provide natural sweetness with beneficial antioxidants, while sugar-free sweeteners give you the taste without the glucose load.
+Natural sweetness: Fresh strawberries bring real sweetness and antioxidants, while sugar-free sweeteners deliver the rest without the glucose load.

 Diabetic-Friendly Strawberry Shortcake with Almond Flour Biscuits